 Once a Role/Circle owns a domain, the Role/Circle can publish policies, which are like rules or stipulations which make it easier for others to know what they can or can’t do within the domain (i.e. “I’ll let you work on the website, but you have to agree to do this…”).

-Technically, policies can either grants of authority that allow people outside the circle/role to impact the domain, or constraints or limitations on how people inside the circle/role (i.e. those who already have the authority to impact the domain) may impact it.
+Technically, policies can either grant of authority that allow people outside the circle/role to impact the domain, or constraints or limitations on how people inside the circle/role (i.e. those who already have the authority to impact the domain) may impact it.